 What should I serve Salsa Criolla on?

 It’s a typical salsa for many Peruvian dishes such as Butifarras or Frejoles Negros, however, it tastes great on literally everything.
-I always make it to put on top of my Quinoa Fried Rice for example, to make it taste even more delicious!
+I love it on Pollo a la Brasa (Peruvian Grilled Chicken) or on Quinoa Fried Rice for example, to make it taste even more delicious!

 My favorite is to “spice up” rather boring dishes like beans and rice and scrambled eggs.
 It makes leftovers suddenly taste like the best dish you’ve ever created just because you’re putting your delicious salsa on top.